MahmadSharaf/Cheat-Sheets/Python.md

 8. JSONify

-   - To respond to the webpages with JSON
+   - It can converts dictionaries into JSON objects that can be then sent to the client.
+   - The JSONify function in flask returns reponse object that already has the appropriate content type Header for use with JSON responses.

      ```py
      import jsonify